canmogol/yalmon-agent/README.md

 mvnw.cmd clean install
 ```

-In order to test the REST API, you can use the "/swagger-ui.html" or the [POSTMAN collection](accessible-biotechnology.postman_collection.json)

 ### Installation

 By running `clean install` gaol, maven will install the artifact to the .m2 folder